Albert Johansson

-Albert Johansson (born 4 January 2001) is a Swedish professional ice hockey defenceman for the Detroit Red Wings of the National Hockey League (NHL).
+Albert Johansson (born 4 January 2001) is a Swedish professional ice hockey player who is a defenceman for the Detroit Red Wings of the National Hockey League (NHL).

 Playing career

-He was drafted 60th overall by the Detroit Red Wings in the 2019 NHL Entry Draft.
+He was drafted 60th overall by the Detroit Red Wings in the 2019 NHL entry draft.
 On 6 June 2020, Johansson was signed to a three-year, entry-level contract with the Red Wings.
 He was returned on loan by the Red Wings to continue his Swedish Hockey League (SHL) career with Färjestad BK for the 2021–22 season on 14 June 2021.

 On 19 June 2024, the Red Wings signed Johansson to a one-year contract extension.
-He made his NHL debut for the Red Wings on 12 October 2024.
-Johansson scored his first NHL goal on 10 January 2025 in a game against the Chicago Blackhawks, beating goaltender Petr Mrazek.
+He made his NHL debut for the Red Wings on 12 October.
+Johansson scored his first NHL goal on 10 January 2025, in a game against the Chicago Blackhawks, beating goaltender Petr Mrázek.

 International play

-Johansson represented Sweden at the 2019 IIHF World U18 Championships and won a gold medal.
+Johansson represented Sweden at the 2019 World U18 Championships and won a gold medal.